Juvenile Sex Crime Lawyer in Texas

 - The court deems it is necessary to seal the juvenile offender’s record.

-When a juvenile offender is accused of committing a sex crime, certain defenses may be available to the allegations them.
-Defenses do not necessarily apply in every case, so it is important to consult with an experienced juvenile sex crimes defense lawyer to help you identify whether any of the following defenses may be applicable to you or your juvenile child’s case:
+When a juvenile offender is accused of committing a sex crime in Texas, certain legal defenses may be available to combat the allegations them.
+Defenses may not be applicable for every case, so it is important to consult with an experienced juvenile sex crime lawyer to help you identify the most optimal approach.

 - Mistake of Fact